julieqiu/exp/librarian/README.md

 librarian generate --all
 ```

-Scans for all `.librarian.yaml` files and runs generation for artifacts with a `generate:` section.
+Scans for all `.librarian.yaml` files and regenerates all artifacts.
+Each artifact's state is automatically synced with the current config.

 ### Remove an artifact